Holiday Crashers

 This was good for the first 70%.
 The premise was intriguing and anytime Hallmark resists the urge to fall back on their go-to templates, it always feels fresh.

 Ella (think Cinderella), a sewer (I guess I should have said seamstress) in the fashion industry, has aspirations to be a dress designer specializing in clothes for the average woman, such as herself, both in price and size.
 She has already gotten some love from a premiere designer who has seen promise in her designs (think Vera Wang).
-She has a meet-cute with a seemingly entitled self-absorbed (but handsome!) man at a coffee shop on her way to is doing some freelance sewing work for the fashion magazine her friend works at (think Vogue).
+She has a meet-cute with a seemingly entitled self-absorbed (but handsome!) man at a coffee shop on her way to do some freelance sewing work for the fashion magazine her friend works at (think Vogue).
 We meet her friend’s mean-girl bosses who are very much like Meryl Streep and Emily Blunt from The Devil Wears Prada.
 Lo and Behold, it turns out that the charming gentleman (Prince Charming, that is) whom she traded good-natured barbs with at the coffee shop is the son of the new owner of the media company who has been sent to turn things around for the struggling magazine.

 I really liked that the powerful love interest, Derek, played by Ben Hollingsworth, and our heroine were aligned on the same side against Meryl and Emily who did not want to expand their fashion coverage to include anyone over a size 4.
 He likes her and he likes her ideas.
 Recognizing her talent and knowledge, he relies on her to tutor him in the ins and outs of the fashion industry.
 They work together to develop the digital version of the magazine to appeal to a larger audience.
 No pun intended.
 He decides to feature her and her designs much to the resentment and anger of the mean girls.
 The stage is perfectly set for drama, sabotage, confrontation, and a hopefully massive take-down of Meryl and Emily, the wicked stepsister and stepmother.